How to Buy Homeowners Insurance

 Your own property

-• Lender requirements (if you’re purchasing a new home)
+• Lender requirements (if you're financing your home)

 Average Home Insurance Rates by State